-Kannen Ramsamy is a public affairs professional, and an MSc Public Policy student at the University of Bath.
+Kannen Ramsamy is a communications and policy professional, and an MSc Public Policy student at the University of Bath.

 COVID-19 has spurred an unprecedented wave of biotechnology innovation.
 One of the most significant developments in this space has been the announcement of a contact-tracing platform, developed through a rare partnership between tech giants Google and Apple.
 The first phase of the platform is expected to launch next month and with governments taking a front and centre role in its deployment, the new system will pose a new set of challenges for public policy.